 If you want the best wireless earbuds, mind you, you will need to be prepared to spend a bit more.

 Sony makes some the best-sounding pairs around; its WF-1000XM3 (not to be confused with the WH-1000XM3 over-ear headphones) currently sit at the top of our list of the best wireless earbuds money can buy.
 And they have done ever since they first launched back in the summer of 2019.
 But it's highly likely they will soon be succeeded by the recently leaked WF-1000XM4.

 So, what can we expect from Sony's next-gen wireless earbuds?
 When will they launch?
 How much will they cost?
 What technologies will be onboard?
-And will they keep Sony on top of our leaderboard?
+And will they keep Sony at the top of our leaderboard?
 Here's everything we know so far...

 Sony WF-1000XM4 release date

-Sony hasn't even confirmed the existence of the WF-1000XM4 yet, although their arrival is as sure as night following day – especially as the fourth generation of Sony's over-ear headphones, the WH-1000XM4, have now arrived.
-We don't know the release date, but based on past performance we can take an educated guess.
+Sony has yet to confirm the existence of the WF-1000XM4, but their arrival is as sure as night following day – especially as the fourth generation of Sony's over-ear headphones, the WH-1000XM4, have now arrived.
+And now a regulatory filing has dropped a rather massive hint as to the release date.